Hiccups can be annoying and irritating, and sometimes worrying. We all know they are very common in humans, but what about dogs?

 How can I make my dog’s hiccups better?

 Hiccups can be very upsetting, and on some occasions even painful.
-Although it is not a serious condition, and it usually doesn’t last long, watching our dogs suffer can be nerve-wracking.
+Even though it is not a serious condition, and it usually doesn’t last more than an hour, I know watching our dogs suffer can be nerve-wracking.
 Here are some tips to make it better fast.

 Ice-cold water: Try to give him small quantities for him to sip (otherwise the cure will be worse than the disease!)